wp-plugins/kb-advanced-rss-widget/README.txt

 None.
 This is a widget.
 If you are using pre-WP v2.2, you need to have the [widgets plugin](http://wordpress.org/extend/plugins/widgets/) running.
 No matter what version of WP you're using, you need to be using a widgets-enabled theme.
 You control all options for KB Countdown from the widgets administration menu.

+If you really want to use this in your theme and not as a widget, open the plugin file and search for `function kb_rss_template`.
+You'll find some notes there explaining what to do.

 = What can I do with this widget? =

 Lots of things.
 The built-in RSS widget will handle traditional headline-style feeds well, but this widget allows you to handle untraditional feeds just as easily.
 For example: